zack-bitcoin/chalang/opcodes.md

 41 verify_sig ( Sig Data Pub -- true/false )

-42 verify_account_sig ( Sig Data Pubs Address -- true/false ) an account is defined by a weighted list of pubkeys, and a minimum weight to make a signature.
+42 pub2addr % ( Pub -- Addr ) This is difficult because we can't represent tuples.
+Maybe pinkcrypto:address needs to use lists instead

 # arithmetic opcodes
 To do arithmetic:
-only works iwth 4-byte integers.
+only works with 4-byte integers.
 Results are 4-byte integers.
 32-bits.
+The integers are encoded so that FFFFFFFF is the highest integer and 00000000 is the lowest.

 50 + ( X Y -- Z )